sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out>

 If you select “no longer meet entry criteria”, before each email in your series sends, Automation will check to make sure each recipient is still on the entry criteria list.
 If they aren’t, they won’t get the email.
-For more information on deleting contacts or removing them from lists, see [link text]({{root_url}}/#edit-or-remove-contacts).
+For more information on deleting contacts or removing them from lists, see [link text]({{root_url}}ui/manage-contacts/create-and-edit-contacts/#edit-or-remove-contacts-from-a-list).

 </call-out>

 6. Select an [Unsubscribe Group]({{root_url}}/ui/sending-email/create-and-manage-unsubscribe-groups/#create-an-unsubscribe-group).
 This Unsubscribe Group will apply to all emails in your Automation.
 7. Add a [category]({{root_url}}/glossary/categories/) to the automation (optional).
-Categories are useful for comparing performance across different types of email you send.
+Categories are useful for [comparing performance]({{root_url}}/ui/analytics-and-reporting/category-comparison/) across different types of email you send.
 8. Select the send time for the first email.
 You can choose to send the first email instantly, or you can set a delay of days or hours from the time meet the entry criteria.
 9. Build your email(s) by clicking **Add Email Content**.
-10. Choose a template, then use your preferred editor to craft your content..
+10. Choose a template, then use your preferred [editor]({{root_url}}/ui/sending-email/editor/) to craft your content.

-12. If you did not do so within the editor, you can add a subject line and select a sender from the Edit Automation page.
+11. If you did not do so within the editor, you can add a subject line and select a sender from the Edit Automation page.
-13. To add more emails to this automated series, click **Add an Email**.
+12. To add more emails to this automated series, click **Add an Email**.
-14. Choose how long to wait before sending the next email.
+13. Choose how long to wait before sending the next email.
 This time will be relative to the preceding email.

-16. Once you have created all of your emails for the automation, click **Set Live**.
+14. Once you have created all of your emails for the automation, click **Set Live**.

 ### Duplicate an Automation